Razat94/learnSEO/README.md

 	If you don't feel like reading, you can try watching [this video from Moz](https://moz.com/blog/target-featured-snippet-opportunities) that basically states how to format your page to make it show up in featured snippets.
 > You can try testing your website for rich results [here](https://search.google.com/test/rich-results).
+> Google Search Console also has a way to provide a [rich result status reports](https://support.google.com/webmasters/answer/7552505)